 Then they asked about the previous load to that and the driver admitted hauling biodiesel which contains FAME (fatty acid methyl esters).
 Further investigation revealed that the truck had hauled biodiesel, and then two separate loads of jet fuel from the suppler that does not require grade dedicated equipment to one of their branded FBOs that did not inspect the fuel before it was delivered.
 They refused the delivery before it was put into our FBO’s tank.
 The FAA and aircraft engine manufacturers take FAME contamination very seriously.

-Even the automotive industry is concerned about “casual” contamination.
+Even the automotive industry is concerned about "casual" contamination.
 In a study released in September by the Battelle Memorial Institute sponsored by the Petroleum Equipment Institute (PEI), carry-over contamination of ethanol from transport trucks was sighted as a possible link in the severe and rapid corrosion caused by microbial growth that has been observed in systems storing and dispensing ultra-low sulfur diesel (ULSD) since 2007.
-(We’ll post a link to the study in our online version of this feature.)
+This study can be found at: www.pei.org/Portals/0/resources/documents/ulsd_final_report.pdf.

 Untrained drivers are not aware of the risks associated with hauling aviation fuel.
 They don’t know what they don’t know.
-Clean trucks, residual fluids from previous loads and clean hoses are not a concern to them.
-Some drivers believe that all aviation fuel is the same and therefore it is OK to mix avgas and jet fuel.
+Clean trucks, residual fluids from previous loads, and clean hoses are not a concern to them.
+Some drivers believe that all aviation fuel is the same and therefore it is okay to mix avgas and jet fuel.

-Wilcoxson related another incident when a driver attempted to make a delivery, and he noticed that the driver was having a very difficult time wrestling with the delivery hose he was going to use.
+Terry Wilcoxson at Castle & Cooke related another incident when a driver attempted to make a delivery and he noticed that the driver was having a very difficult time wrestling with the delivery hose he was going to use.

-“I grabbed the hose from the driver and it felt very heavy,” relates Wilcoxson.
-“So I took the cap off the end and discovered the hose was full of automatic transmission fluid.
-It scares me to death to think of what could have happened if we had not discovered his mistake.”
+“I grabbed the hose from the driver and it felt very heavy” relates Wilcoxson.
+"So I took the cap off the end and discovered the hose was full of automatic transmission fluid.”

-Wilcoxson knows that even the best of aviation fuel filters on tanks farms, refuelers and aircraft will not stop chemical contaminants.
+“It scares me to death to think of what could have happened if we had not discovered his mistake," he recalls.
+Wilcoxson knows that even the best of aviation fuel filters on tanks farms, refuelers, and aircraft will not stop chemical contaminants.

 I also wonder about aircraft operators who may have had to complete an engine hot section overhaul hundreds of hours before it was due caused by deposits in the engine.
 I know from experience that chemical contamination of aviation fuel can cause deposits in the hot section leading to cracking of components.
 One of our helicopter customers experienced this and determined the root cause was that his suppler had used delivery trucks that had previously hauled lube oils.